 Why Holding Hope?

-A woman released from prison was reflecting on our time working together while she was in custody and she said that I always communicated to them, that I knew without doubt that they could all move beyond lives of drug addiction and the crimes that support the desperate need for the relief gained from addiction.
+A woman released from prison was reflecting on our time working together while she was in custody and she said that I always communicated to them, that I knew without doubt that they could all move beyond lives of drug addiction and the crimes that support the desperate need for the relief of traumatic experiences

 This does not mean that everyone will survive or that everyone will become high achievers.
 It does mean that with the right support and opportunities everyone can become illicit drug and crime free.
 This idea that my job was quite simply to hold their hope until they could hold it for themselves was reinforced during my dissertation research.
 I explored the life history of a woman I worked with in prison for 7 years and then continued to journey with until her death from cancer another 7 years on.
 I tried to understand what underpinned her personal work from “most violent female in Canada” to volunteer in the federal prison for women and working with me in the maximum-security unit with women “just like her”.